 - Trace Metals

-How much should bladderwrack be consumed daily?
+A. How much bladderwrack should you consume daily?

 You can also consume bladderwrack in its natural form, or add it to your tea.
 A teaspoon per cup of hot water is the perfect amount.
 Keep it in and allow it to sit for about 10 minutes before drinking it.

-What does bladderwrack taste like?
+B. What does bladderwrack taste like?

-Bladderwrack has a pungent seaweed-like smell, and its taste is very salinic and mucilaginous.
+Bladderwrack has a pungent seaweed-like smell, and its taste is very Salinic and mucilaginous.

 This brown seaweed is available in three different forms: dried, powdered, tea, or even as a supplement.